Which tool do you need to maximize results on your project?

 The SCOPE Rapid: A snapshot of the agricultural landscape

 The SCOPE Rapid, our newest tool, provides insights into the landscape of agribusinesses in a country or a specific sector within a country.
-Its purpose is to assess large groups of agribusinesses quickly and easily.
+Its purpose is to collect data from large groups of agribusinesses quickly and easily.
 This allows governments and their partners to have a better understanding of the agricultural landscape, either across the entire country or in a certain sector.
-The data from a SCOPE Rapid assessment can segment and benchmark agribusinesses.
+The data from the SCOPE Rapid can segment and benchmark agribusinesses.
 This empowers local governments to direct aid to the right sectors and regions, design and align development programs, and guide activities and advocate to develop or amend relevant policies.

 The SCOPE Input Retailer: Strengthening agro-entrepreneurs